Fact check: This document does not relativize the Holocaust!

 Statement given by Rudolf Höss (right), commandant of the Auschwitz concentration camp.
 In it, he describes the systematic extermination that took place at Kulmhof concentration camp.
 Later, Höss was ordered to murder the Hungarian Jews.
 Over 400,000 people were deported to Auschwitz-Birkenau by train.
 Most of them died in the gas chambers immediately upon arrival between May and July 1944.
 Only a few transport lists have been preserved.

 Holocaust deniers misrepresent the figures in the document that accurately records the number of death certificates issued by the Special Registry Office.
-While there is no one document from the period that states how many people the Nazis killed, rigorous research carried out over a period of around 70 years leaves no room for doubt.
-Conclusive evidence of the mass murder of six million Jews comes from various sources, including personal testimonies, demographic research, and archival material.
+While there is no one document from the period that states how many people the Nazis killed, victim numbers have hardly changed during the course of around 70 years of rigorous research.
+Various sources provide evidence of the mass murder of six million Jews.
+They include personal testimonies, research on demographic developments, and archival material.
 The Nazis began to use extermination camps with gas chambers in 1941.
-The first one was located in Chełmno, Poland.
-Millions of human lives were exterminated there – and later in Belzec, Sobibor, Treblinka, Auschwitz-Birkenau, and Lublin – far from the eyes and ears of people in the German Reich.
+They built the first one in German-occupied Kulmhof.
+Members and supporters of the Nazi regime exterminated millions of human lives there – and in Belzec, Sobibor, Treblinka, Auschwitz-Birkenau, and Lublin.
 The Nazis also persecuted and murdered their political opponents, Sinti and Roma, homosexuals, people with disabilities, Jehovah’s Witnesses, and others.
 The latest findings on the number of victims of the Holocaust and Nazi persecution are documented in detail here: How many people did the Nazis murder? | Holocaust Encyclopedia (ushmm.org).
 The online archive of the Arolsen Archives also sheds light on the scale of the crimes committed by the Nazis between 1933 and 1945.
 The records it contains – lists of deportees and millions of documents about individual prisoners held in concentration camps, ghettos, prisons, and other Nazi detention sites – document the persecution suffered by the Nazis’ victims.
 (Search in the documents held by the Arolsen Archives arolsen-archives.org)

 Support us